 How to build your own mechanical watch

-Have you ever wanted to make your own watch?
-Something that is unique and specific to your tastes?
+Have you ever wanted to build your own watch?
+Something unique and specific to your tastes?
 Maybe you’ve seen watches that had a great dial and case, but the hands weren’t quite right?
-Well with a little bit of searching around on the internet, some mechanical know-how and a fair bit of patience you can build your very own bespoke watch.
-For this watch I decided I wanted to try a B-Uhr style Flieger and the end result was better than I could have imagined.
+Well, with a little research on the internet, some mechanical know-how and a fair bit of patience, you can build your very own bespoke watch.
+For this watch, I wanted to try a B-Uhr style Flieger and the end result was better than I could have imagined.
 These are the steps I took to make it happen.

 Step 1: Finding the Parts